 Depth of Field:

-The ‘Depth of Field’ is the distance across the part of the picture that is acceptably sharp to the eye.
+Also known as the “Zone of Acceptable Sharpness”, the ‘Depth of Field’ is the distance across the part of the picture that is acceptably sharp to the eye.
 When a lens focuses on a subject it creates only one point of clarity in the image.
 There is a gradual fall-off of sharpness either side of that point.
-Within the ‘depth of field’ the image appears sharp to the eye.
-The edges of the ‘depth of field’ are defined by the two points where the loss of sharpness becomes noticeable.
+Within the sharp zone the image appears sharp to the eye.
+The edges of the ‘depth of field’ are defined by the point where the loss of sharpness becomes noticeable.

-Depth of field is sometimes confused with depth of focus.
-However the two concepts relate to the same phenomenon, but on either side of the lens.
-Depth of field is used to describe the concept of the sharpness range in the area beyond the lens, outside of the camera.
-The ‘Depth of Focus’ is used to describe the same phenomenon on the imaging plane (the sensor face).
-The term depth of focus applies exclusively to the inside of the camera.
+Depth of field is often confused with depth of focus.
+These ideas both relate to the same phenomenon.
+However, they are on either side of the lens.
+Depth of field is the of the sharpness range in the area beyond the lens.
+It is outside of the camera.
+The ‘Depth of Focus’ is the sharp zone of focus on the inside (imaging side) of the lens.